 The project team is moving forward with design on the preferred alternative established in the Environmental Assessment phase of the project.

-The proposed design will construct a one way couplet to improve north south traffic flow within Wasilla's historic towncenter.
-Main Street and Knik Goose Bay Road will service southbound traffic, while improvements to Talkeetna and Yenlo Streets will serve northbound traffic.
-The northern project boundary will be Bogard Road and the Palmer Wasilla Highway will be the southern boundary.
-Improvements will also be made to the Parks Highway within the project area.
+The proposed design will construct a one-way couplet to improve north-south traffic flow within Wasilla's historic town center.
+Main Street and Knik-Goose Bay (KGB) Road will service southbound traffic, while improvements and new extensions of Talkeetna and Yenlo Streets will serve northbound traffic.
+The northern project boundary will be Bogard Road, and the Palmer Wasilla Highway will be the southern boundary.
+Additional work includes enhancements to intersections, drainage, and pedestrian/bicycle facilities.
+Improvements will also be made to the Parks Highway within the project area, with a new at-grade intersection at Yenlo/Talkeetna Street.

 Preferred Alternative Map (click to enlarge)